rc2server/appserver/README.md

 	<dd>If set, all JSON sent to the cient will be logged</dd>
 </dl>

+## working with Xcode

+Xcode will not work by opening Package.swift.
+Instead, use `swift package generate-xcodeproj`.
+Open it, then edit the schema.
+Add `-p 3415` to arguments, and `RC2_CONFIG_FILE_NAME = xcode-debug.json` to environment variables.

+Start the dbserver and compute using `docker-compose -f compose-xcode.yml up` from the rc2root/containers directory.

 ## db setup

 if rcuser is empty, run `psql -c "select rc2CreateUser('local', 'Local', 'Account', 'singlesignin@rc2.io', 'local');"` This does not apply if testing with docker